chromium/chromium/tools/tracing/README.md

 *   To enable/disable specific Chrome categories while recording a trace, use the `--chrome_categories flag`.

-*   To view a symbolized trace automiatically after symbolization, you can pass the `--view` flag to automatically open the symbolized trace in https://ui.perfetto.dev.
+*   To view a symbolized trace automatically after symbolization, you can pass the `--view` flag to automatically open the symbolized trace in https://ui.perfetto.dev.